panoptesDev/Safecoin/docs/src/clusters.md

     --limit-ledger-size
 ```

-The `--trusted-validator`s is operated by Solana
+The `--trusted-validator`s is operated by Safecoin

 ## Testnet

 - Testnet is where we stress test recent release features on a live
   cluster, particularly focused on network performance, stability and validator
   behavior.
-- [Tour de SOL](tour-de-sol.md) initiative runs on Testnet, where we
+- [Tour de SAFE](tour-de-sol.md) initiative runs on Testnet, where we
   encourage malicious behavior and attacks on the network to help us find and
   squash bugs or network vulnerabilities.
 - Testnet tokens are **not real**